 2. Because Google says so

-In 2019, the powerhouse that is Google made mobile -first indexing its default.
-This means your mobile website and content will be indexed above your other sites, so basically your Google ranking and organic site traffic is hugely dependent on being mobile first.
+In 2019, the powerhouse that is Google made mobile first indexing its default.
+This means your mobile website and content will be indexed above your other sites, so basically, your Google ranking and organic site traffic are hugely dependent on being mobile first.

 3. Customers are in the driving seat